Vestibular rehabilitation therapy

 What kind of vestibular therapy treatments are provided at Spear?

-At Spear, we understand that each vestibular disorder is unique, necessitating a specialized approach.
-Our certified vestibular therapists create customized vestibular rehabilitation programs orchestrated to meet individual patient needs, including those with ear disorders and bilateral vestibular hypofunction.
+Our certified vestibular therapists create customized vestibular rehabilitation programs orchestrated to meet individual patient needs, including those with inner ear disorders and bilateral vestibular hypofunction.
 These programs often incorporate vestibular rehabilitation exercises, addressing conditions like:

 • Dizziness or vertigo